siddpokuri/IntelliFront/README.md

 ---

-*IntelliFront is a Claude skill — it runs inside Claude, not as a standalone application.
-It requires access to Claude (claude.ai or Anthropic API).*
+*IntelliFront is a SKILL.md-compatible system — it runs inside any AI coding tool that supports skill files, including Claude Code, Cursor, v0, Lovable, Windsurf, and Gemini CLI.
+It requires access to one of these tools to function.*